Forest Technology, Certificate of Completion

 Graduation Requirements

 Students must complete a minimum of 45 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-One course must be completed at Southwestern before the Certificate of Completion is awarded.
+Twelve (12) credits must be completed at Southwestern before the Certificate of Completion is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).